Manifesto-Digital/pdmedcalc-v2/README.md

 There are no commercially licensed software libraries in this application.
 The CloudFlare hosting environment is being used on the free tier.
-Google Analytics is being used on the free tier.
+CloudFlare Analytics is being used on the free tier.
 The production domain registration is being provided by 123-reg.co.uk

 ## Version ##